rareval48/Engineering_4_Notebook/README.md

 I do not have an image for the key and prop

 ### Reflection
-I wanst able to fully assemble this assignment
+I wasnt able to fully assemble this assignment

 &nbsp;